MerlijnVH/Poisonator/README.md

 ## Features

-- **Visual Poison Tracking**: Displays poison icons for both main-hand and off-hand weapons at the top of your screen
+- **Poison Tracking**: Displays poison icons for main-hand and off-hand weapons at the top of your screen
 - **Time Remaining**: Shows the remaining duration of your poison enchantments in MM:SS format
 - **Charge Counter**: Displays the number of remaining charges for each weapon's poison
 - **Real-time Updates**: Automatically updates when you apply or remove poisons